“Duraglas” trademark used by Owens- Illinois Glass Company

 The trademark was, essentially, applied to most of their typical container glass being manufactured during that time period (although I don’t see many liquor or wine bottles marked “Duraglas”) – Evidently, Owens-Illinois rarely used the “Duraglas” brand name on bottles intended to hold wine or hard liquor.

 Soda and mineral water bottles, beer bottles, vinegar and apple cider jugs, milk bottles, tobacco humidors, bleach, cleanser and other chemical bottles, kerosene drip jars, druggist/prescription bottles, sauce and other food bottles, prune juice bottles and many other types of containers were marked in this way.
-Please see my page on Owens-Illinois Glass Company, with information on other marks they used, including their “Diamond/oval/I” trademark, at this link: Owens-Illinois Glass Company.
+Please see my page on Owens-Illinois Glass Company, with information on other marks they used, including their ubiquitous “Diamond/Oval/I” trademark (which is visible on the bottle base photos on this page), at this link: Owens-Illinois Glass Company.

 A detailed webpage about Owens-Illinois, written by archaeologist and researcher Bill Lockhart with input from several other researchers, is here at this link: https://sha.org/bottle/pdffiles/OwensIllinois2015.pdf

-That article covers Owens-Illinois in depth, with discussion on the Duraglas trademark.
+That article covers Owens-Illinois in much greater depth, with discussion on the Duraglas trademark.

 ADVERTISEMENT